jhkrug/fm-mapgen/README.md

 but should be applicable to others.
 The data collection is just querying a tree of documents to produce a YAML file.

-For asciidoc you need to generate the YAML data files a bit differently I suppose.
+For asciidoc you need to generate the YAML data files a bit differently.
 For the future.

 ## Commands